Sourjayan/Google-Data-Analytics-Cyclistic-case-study/README.md

 ![Dashboard 1](https://github.com/Sourjayan/Google-Data-Analytics-Cyclistic-case-study/assets/145615524/6f73b9f4-05ac-4758-9d08-0ad8c53e6595)

 **Months**: When it comes to monthly trips, both casual and members exhibit comparable behavior, with more trips in the spring and summer and fewer in the winter.
-The gap between casuals and members is closest in the month of july in summmer.

 **Days of Week**: When the days of the week are compared, it is discovered that casual riders make more journeys on the weekends while members show a decline over the weekend in contrast to the other days of the week.